TommyBergo/NLP/README.md

   - `monolingual_models_task_1.py` *(requires `--len=ita` or `--len=deu` argument)*
   - `monolingual_models_task_2.py` *(requires `--len=ita` or `--len=deu` argument)*

-  The `src/` folder also includes a Jupyter notebook used during the early experimentation phase.
+  The `src/` folder also includes a Jupyter notebook that contains the same code logic as the scripts, but presented in a more **readable and exploratory form**.
+  The notebook was initially developed using the **multilingual model**, and it served as the foundation from which the **monolingual models** were later derived.
-  It is **not** part of the final project implementation.
+  Despite its similarity, the notebook is **not** part of the final project implementation.

 Each script is preconfigured with default arguments, including dataset paths and training parameters.